 A sign of affluence

 Singapore’s dirty little secret is that powerful air conditioning is a sign of affluence.
 The temperature of your preferred shop, where you work and even your home is interpreted as a marker of your financial security.
 You cannot avoid the facts.
 For instance, take a look at the shopping experience.
-The most expensive department stores and luxury retail brand outlets are all along Orchard Row and they have the coolest temperatures.
+The most expensive department stores and luxury retail brand outlets are all along Orchard Road and they have the coolest temperatures.
 You need to wear multiple layers in order to shop comfortably around Orchard and Somerset.
 Compare this to the cheaper although far more famous Mustafa shopping centre, which is notorious for its low prices as well as low level of air conditioning.
 In the food arena, the poshest supermarket is Cold Storage.
 The temperatures here are absolutely chilling compared to the local wet and dry markets which have no air conditioning at all.
 For office workers, if you are based in Raffles Place or Downtown you can expect to enjoy a luxuriously cool workday.
 However if you work in Bugis or even further out you may not fare so well.

 For those of you who have read my past posts, you will already be aware that Singapore won the battle to be the capital and hub of Asia Pacific.
 And it goes without saying that Singapore is also the wealthiest country with air conditioning more prevalent compared to other neighbouring Asian countries!